dlangheiter-tgm/syt5-gek936-datamangement-dlangheiter-mhofbauer-lmarek/README.md

 # "*Datamanagement - Synchronization*"

+##
+Project to have a synchronized shopping list between client devices.

 ## Task
 You can find the task details under [Task Description](TASK.md) which describes the required steps for realization.